thewtex/thesis/visualsonics_appendix/visualsonics_appendix.rst

 =============================================

-RF acquisition is performed in M-mode and is considerably slower than B-mode rates.
+RF acquisition is performed in M-mode and is considerably slower than B-mode frame rates.
 The collection of a single 3D data set covering an entire plaque takes approximately two hours.
 RF acquisition was previously limited to single 2D frames, but we worked with VisualSonics engineers such that RF acquisitions can be collected in 3D with the optional high-precision stepper motor.
 Data is